uhub/awesome-actionscript/README.md

 * [warrenseine/as3-psd-parser](https://github.com/warrenseine/as3-psd-parser) - ActionScript 3 PSD Parser
 * [tconkling/react-as3](https://github.com/tconkling/react-as3) - A signals/slots and functional reactive programming library for ActionScript
 * [benrhodes/graffiti-as3-drawing-lib-touch](https://github.com/benrhodes/graffiti-as3-drawing-lib-touch) - ActionScript 3 Drawing library made for touch devices.
+* [greensock/GreenSock-AS2](https://github.com/greensock/GreenSock-AS2) - Public repository for GreenSock's ActionScript 2 libraries like GSAP (TweenLite, TweenMax, etc.).
+For AS3, see the GreenSock-AS3 repository and for JavaScript, see the GreenSock-JS repository.
+Main site: http://www.greensock.com
 * [charlesbihis/actionscript-notification-engine](https://github.com/charlesbihis/actionscript-notification-engine) - A cross-platform notification engine built on top of the Flash platform.
 * [charlesbihis/actionscript-diff](https://github.com/charlesbihis/actionscript-diff) - An ActionScript 3 implementation of the Myer's diff algorithm.
 * [PlayerIO/Facebook-Graph-As3](https://github.com/PlayerIO/Facebook-Graph-As3) - A thin Facebook Graph client in ActionScript 3 which closely mirrors the methods in the official Javascript Facebook SDK